Electronic monitoring: Important information for prisoners

 Extended Supervision Orders

-While on an extended supervision order you will be electronically monitored at all times.
+While on an extended supervision order you may be electronically monitored at all times.

 You must stay at the residence specified on your court order for the period of your order.
 If your circumstances change or you want to move to another residence you must talk to your Probation Officer first.